Add Step-up Authentication

 Step-up Authentication for web apps

 If it is a web app that verifies the authentication level, and not an API, then you do not have an access token.
 In this case, you can check if a user has logged in with MFA by reviewing the contents of their ID token.
-You can then configure your application to deny access to pages with sensitive information if the ID token indicates that the user did not log in with MFA, and use a rule to trigger the step-up authentication mechanism (for example, prompt MFA).
+You can then configure your application to deny access to pages with sensitive information if the ID token indicates that the user did not log in with MFA, and use an Action to trigger the step-up authentication mechanism (for example, prompt MFA).
 For example, you might have an employee app that authenticates users with usernames and passwords, but if a user wants to access salary information, they have to provide a second factor such as a mobile push notification.

 To learn more, read Configure Step-up Authentication for Web Apps.